brianquach/book-catalog/README.md

 Third project for Full-Stack Web Devloper Nanodegree course; Book Catalog is a web application that catagorizes books into different genres.

 Feature list:
-* OAuthentication 2.0 with Google+ Signin
 * View all books in catalog
 * Add, edit, and delete your own books
+* Third party Login using OAuth 2 with Google+ Sign-in
 * RESTful JSON and XML endpoints

 ## Table of Contents